nem035/js-async-fun/README.md

 Thunks produce **time-independent**
 wrappers around values.

-Thunks are the basis for Promises.
+Thunks are the basis for promises.

 Additionally, thunks can be
 lazy or active.